Invercargill: Local

-As of 2022, the current council members are:

-Coat of arms

 National

-The electorate of Invercargill in the New Zealand Parliament is held by Penny Simmonds, a member of parliament from the opposition National Party.
-Under the Māori electorates system, Invercargill is part of the large Te Tai Tonga electorate, which covers the entire South Island and the surrounding islands, and is currently held by the Labour Party MP Rino Tirikatene.
+The electorate of Invercargill in the New Zealand Parliament is held by Penny Simmonds, a Member of Parliament and Minister from the government party National Party.
+Under the Māori electorates system, Invercargill is part of the large Te Tai Tonga electorate, which covers the entire South Island and the surrounding islands, and is currently held by the Te Pāti Māori MP Tākuta Ferris.

 Economy

 Invercargill is home to the Southern Institute of Technology, which has introduced a zero-fees scheme.
 The scheme was partly responsible for rejuvenating the city when it was in a steady state of population decline.
 However the major factor in Invercargill's regrowth is the dairy industrial boom of the 2000s (decade) due to an increased demand for New Zealand milk, cheese and butter.
 New dairy factories have opened around the Southland Region, as well as more efficient meat processing works and research and development facilities.

-Invercargill is on the Southern Scenic Route (tourist road), allowing day trips to Queenstown, Stewart Island / Rakiura, Dunedin, Te Anau and Fiordland.

 Liquor licensing trusts

 The Invercargill Licensing Trust is one of several trusts in the city of Invercargill.
 The Invercargill Licensing Trust and the ILT Foundation are major funders of community projects in Invercargill.
 The ILT Foundation provides donations and grants totalling around $10 million a year to over 500 organisations.
 The trust has also been influential in the development of city facilities such as the ILT Stadium Southland and Invercargill Velodrome.
-The trust are also big-time backers of local sporting franchises the Southern Steel, Southland Sharks and Southland Stags.
+The trust are also backers of local sporting franchises the Southern Steel, Southland Sharks and Southland Stags.

 The Community Trust of Southland was established after Westpac bought out the Trust Bank Southland in the late 1990s.
 It was sold for approximately $150 million, with those funds now being set aside for the people of the Southland regions, including Queenstown, Arrowtown and Tapanui.
 It is widely recognised as one of New Zealand's leading community trusts, with the benefit of a large capital base for a relatively small population.
 Consequently, the Trust provides significant funding to a wide range of projects and programmes.
 Each year, it distributes between $7 and $10 million in the region, not including the large sums given to sports franchises and building projects and since its inception has distributed close to $140 million in grants.